Your Rabbits’ Health

 Keeping happy and healthy rabbits

 The average life span for a domesticated rabbit is between 8 – 12 years.
 To help your rabbits live a long and happy life, you need to look after all of their welfare needs, including their health.
-A healthy rabbit is bright eyed and alert, with a good coat.
-They should be passing droppings regularly, eating regularly and drinking water.
+That's why this year's RAW theme is Neutering: Protect and Prevent!
+Protecting rabbits from reproductive diseases and preventing unwanted litters.

 Common rabbit health problems